XENOS | Concept images

 Xenos by Jordan Tannahill

-We are extremely excited to announce Akram’s most anticipated new solo, XENOS, which will mark his final performances as a dancer in a full-length piece.
+Akram’s most anticipated solo, XENOS, marks his final performances as a dancer in a full-length piece.

 Akram has brought together a stellar creative team.
 Along with dramaturg Ruth Little and acclaimed Canadian playwright Jordan Tannahill, he teams up with German designer Mirella Weingarten, award-winning lighting designer Michael Hulls, costume designer Kimie Nakano, and composer Vincenzo Lamagna.

-Akram will be joined onstage by five international musicians: percussionist B C Manjunath, vocalist Aditya Prakash, bass player Nina Harries, violinist Andrew Maddick, and saxophonist Tamar Osborn.
+Akram is joined onstage by five international musicians: percussionist B C Manjunath, vocalist Aditya Prakash, bass player Nina Harries, violinist Fra Rustumji, and saxophonist Tamar Osborn.

 Set Designer Mirella Weingarten